AnuhyaCheruvu/conferenceManagementSystem/README.md

 ```bash
 java -jar /path/to/conference-track-management-1.0-SNAPSHOT.jar /path/to/input_file
 ```
-### Contraints on input
+### Constraints on input
-Input file should contains diffents talks in a new line.
-Each line(describing the talk) should start with the talk name followed by white space and end with duration.
+Input file should contains diffents talks.
+Each talk should start with the talk name followed by white space and end with duration in a new line.
 For example:
 ```bash
 Writing Fast Tests Against Enterprise Rails 60min
 Overdoing it in Python 45min